ABOUT BRIDGET

 In North Somerset, for open studio events such as North Somerset Arts Week, I exhibit from my gallery at home which has fabulous views across the Mendip Hills.

-During open studio events, such as Open Studios Cornwall, I exhibit from my studio located in my home in the beautiful seaside town of Bude, North Cornwall.
+During the Spring, Summer and early Autumn I open my studio doors from my gallery located at my home in the beautiful seaside town of Bude, North Cornwall.

 The house is one of the original Mariners cottages built in the early 19th century and is superbly positioned within 100 yards of Summerleaze Beach.
 It has outstanding views looking across the beach and out to sea.